Create a Custom Package

 - Implementing configuration changes

-The patch directory organizes the patches, allowing for easy access and management.
+directory organizes the patch files, allowing for easy access and management.

-For further exploration, see the OpenWRT documentation.
+For further information, see the OpenWRT documentation on working with patches.
 This documentation provides a comprehensive guide on working with patches, including adding new patches, editing existing ones, and managing patch collections.

 Package Source Code